edbighands/rand/README.md

 # rand

 The Online Room Reservation App eclipse workspace has been checked-in.
 It contains the src, Webcontent along with all libraries needed.
 Note: It contains the entire codes and app flow except the HTML.
+Build in Spring MVC and JPA2

 Use Case Catered: